bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 contain minimal, to-the-point, non-interactive content.

 <p class="alert alert-warning" role="alert">
-  <strong>BETA warning:</strong> BootstrapVue toasts are in their prelimiary stages of being
+  <strong>BETA warning</strong><br>
-  developed, and usage is subject to change in future releases.
+  Toasts are in their preliminary stages of being developed, and usage is subject to change in future releases.
 </p>

 ## Overview